-Nick Lumley is the head strength and conditioning coach for Edinburgh Rugby.
+Nick Lumley is the head of performance for NSW Waratahs Rugby.

 Athletes all over the world are feeling the effects of COVID-19 with compromised training and competition schedules.
 We are no different at Edinburgh Rugby, we are currently unaware when the league season will resume, if it will resume, and what kind of preparation we will have.
 It’s the same story for athletes all over the world: our job is to be ready whenever it kicks off.

 As a young coach, one thing I didn’t realize was how variable speed requirements are between different sports.
 We might think of speed as a single quality trained in a single way, but the reality is that speed manifests itself differently in each sport and therefore needs to be trained differently.
 As I have gained experience in different sports, my thought process has slowly evolved.